Butterscotch Gingerbread Cookies Recipe

 - 1 teaspoon ground cinnamon

-- 1. In a large bowl, cream the butter and brown sugar until light and fluffy.
+- 1. In a large mixing bowl, cream the butter and brown sugar.
 Beat in the eggs.
-Combine the flour, pudding mixes, ginger, baking powder and cinnamon; gradually add to creamed mixture and mix well.
+Combine the flour, pudding mixes, ginger, baking powder and cinnamon; gradually add to creamed mixture.
 Cover and refrigerate for 1 hour or until easy to handle.

 Reviews for Butterscotch Gingerbread Cookies